 Dual Degree in Petroleum Economics & Management with Mineral and Energy Economics

-The Division of Economic and Business (EB) at the Colorado School of Mines (CSM) and the IFP School at the Institut Français du Petrole (IFP), in Paris, France, together offer an advanced collaborative international graduate degree program geared to meet the needs of industry and government.
+The Division of Economic and Business at Mines and the Institut Français du Petrole (IFP), in Paris, France, together offer an advanced collaborative international graduate degree program to meet the needs of industry and government.
 Our unique program trains the next generation of technical, analytical and managerial professionals vital to the future of the petroleum and energy industries.

 These two world-class institutions offer a rigorous and challenging program in an international setting.
-The program gives small elite group of students a solid economics foundation combined with quantitative business skills, the historical and institutional background, and the interpersonal and intercultural abilities in the fast paced, global world of oil and gas.
+The program gives a small elite group of students a solid economics foundation combined with quantitative business skills, the historical and institutional background, and the interpersonal and intercultural abilities in the fast-paced, global world of oil and gas.

-- A keen interest in an international career in the public or private sector relating to the petroleum and other energy industries.
+- A keen interest in an international career in the public or private sector relating to petroleum and other energy industries

-For professional working in industry, research or government organizations, both experience and academic background will be taken into consideration.
+For professionals working in industry, research or government organizations, both experience and academic background will be taken into consideration.

-After studying in English for only 16 months (8 months at CSM and 8 months at IFP) the successful student of Petroleum Economics and Management (PEM) receives not 1 but 2 degrees:
+After studying in English for only 16 months (8 months at Mines and 8 months at IFP) the successful student of Petroleum Economics and Management (PEM) receives not one but two degrees: